MiquelMarinoEspinosa/Racing-Car-Katas/HtmlTextConverter.md

 - Inject `FileTextManager` as `HtmlTextConverter` optional dependency and remove `FakHtmlTextConverter` using in the unit tests the real class
 - Inject `FileTextManager` dependency in the rest of the tests and make the dependency mandatory
 - Remove integration tests
+- Extract `FileTextManager` mock to be configured and reused at the `setUp` method

 ### Conclusions